-The purchase price per share is the average closing price recorded on SIX Swiss Exchange during the 20 days preceding the commencement of the LTP plan.
-Each participant uses a bank loan to finance the shares he is entitled to purchase, and the shares are pledged as collateral for the loan.
+The purchase price for the shares in the plan is the average closing price recorded on SIX Swiss Exchange over the 20 trading days preceding the commencement of the LTP.
+Participants finance the purchase of their shares individually through a bank loan, with the shares being pledged to the bank as collateral.

-Half the shares purchased by participants are subject to a 28-month lock-up period, with a 34-month lock-up period applying to the remainder.
-On the last day of each lock-up period, Valora will offer to buy back the shares in the relevant tranche at their closing price on SIX Swiss Exchange that day.
-On the last day of each lock-up period, participants wishing to avail themselves of this offer must notify Valora of the number of shares they wish to sell back in this way.
-Once the lock-up period ends, any shares not sold back to Valora are then freely available to the plan participants without further restrictions.
-Should the market price of Valora shares be lower than the participant's purchase price when the loan falls due, Valora guarantees to the bank making the loan and the participant that it will make good any shortfall.
-In any event, Valora's guarantee to the bank expires at the end of the second lock-up period.
-Valora's financing costs for the plan are limited to the interest expense relating to the initial purchase cost.
+On the last day of each lock-up period, Valora will offer to buy back the shares in the relevant tranche from the plan participants at that day's SIX Swiss Exchange closing price.
+Participants wishing to avail themselves of this offer must advise Valora on the last day of the lock-up period how many of their shares they wish to sell back in this way.
+Once the lock-up period is over, participants have free access to any shares they elect not to sell.
+Should the price at which Valora buys back the shares tendered to it by the plan participants on the last day of the lock-up period (i.e. the closing price on that day) be lower than the purchase price fixed at the start of the LTP period, Valora undertakes to the lending bank and the plan participants that it will reimburse any difference between these prices, and that it will reimburse the plan participants for any tax disadvantage arising.
+Valora's share price guarantee to the bank will expire no later than the final day of the second lock-up period.
+The financing costs incurred by Valora are limited to the interest it pays on the loans.

-In the event of Valora terminating a plan participant's contract of employment before the end of the first or second lock-up periods, the participant will be required to sell a pro rata proportion of his shares in the plan back to Valora at their initial purchase price.
-The loan must be repaid in full.
-Should a plan participant himself elect to terminate his contract of employment prematurely, he will be required to sell all shares in the plan which are then subject to a lock-up period back to Valora at their initial purchase price.
-No pro rata entitlement to any shares subject to lock-up restrictions will apply.
-In the case of Board members, resignation from the Board or refraining to stand for re-election to the Board are deemed to constitute election by the plan participant to terminate his contract of employment
+In the event of a plan participant's employment being terminated by Valora before the end of either the first or the second lock-up period, the participant is required to sell a pro rata portion of the shares back to Valora at the original purchase price and the bank loan must be repaid in full.
+Should a plan participant resign from Valora, all the shares in any tranche whose lock-up period has not expired must be sold back to Valora at the original purchase price, and the participant has no pro rata entitlement to any shares in such tranches.
+For Board members, stepping down from the Board or not standing for re-election to the Board is regarded as tantamount to resignation.